kelvin-meyet/zmcp_model_deployments/churn-service/ReadMe.md

 - Churn (also known as attrition rate, turnover, customer turnover, or customer defection) refers to the rate at which customers cancels or stop doing business with a company or a service provider.
 It is a key metric in industries that provides valuable services to customers.

+💡 Heads-up: After prolonged periods of inactivty (~ 15 minutes of inactivity), the app may take about 40 - 50 seconds to start — this is a normal cold-start delay on Render’s free tier.
+Subsequent requests are lightning-fast!

 ---

 ## ⚙️ Tech Stack